 The company must as well register with the Ghana Revenue Authority for the issuance of tax identification number (TIN)

-The regulation of the company must be prepared.
-The regulation must be signed by one or more of the initial subscribers in the presence of an independent adult witness and must state:
+The Constitution of the company must be prepared.
+The Constitution must be signed by one or more of the initial subscribers in the presence of an independent adult witness and must state:

 - The name of the company

 - The company’s objects or authorized business

 - That the company can enter into a legally binding agreement